Environments represent one or more of your deployment infrastructures, such as Dev, QA, Stage, Production, etc.

 Add a Service Infrastructure

-The service infrastructure for an environment is where you specify a deployment infrastructure, using a Cloud Provider you added in Add Cloud Providers, a development type, such as Helm or Kubernetes, and the specific VPC infrastructure details for the deployment.
+The Service Infrastructure for an Environment is where you specify a deployment infrastructure, using a Cloud Provider you added in Add Cloud Providers, a deployment type, such Kubernetes, and the specific infrastructure details for the deployment, like VPC settings.

 - In Service Infrastructure, click Add Service Infrastructure.
 The Service Infrastructure dialog appears.